binarycamper/ft_transcendence/README.md

 ## jjesberg

 ```
-- Allow all users to leave the ChatRoom, if the ChatRoom owner decides to leave his CHatroom the Room gets deleted and all references (messages[] && users[]).
-- Allow room owners to assign admin roles.
-- Enable admins to manage room membership and settings.
-- Ensure intuitive UI for inviting, kicking, and assigning admins within chatrooms.
-- Better create a new site for that because ChatroomPage is so fat

----

-- The user should be able to create channels (chat rooms) that can be either public, or private, or protected by a password.

-- The user who has created a new channel is automatically set as the channel owner until they leave it.

 ◦ The channel owner can set a password required to access the channel, change it, and also remove it.

-◦ The channel owner is a channel administrator.
-They can set other users as administrators.

 ◦ A user who is an administrator of a channel can kick, ban or mute (for a limited time) other users, but not the channel owners.